 Start by making the cauliflower noodles.
 Preheat the oven to 350 degrees (Fahrenheit).
 Remove the leaves and core from a head of cauliflower and start chopping the cauli into small pieces.
 I use my knife, but you can certainly do this in a food processor.
 My cauliflower yielded 6 cups, shoot for that on your end so that the egg ratio is close.

 The cauliflower pieces need to be steamed; use whatever contraption you prefer.
-Stove-top or microwave makes no difference to me… I covered and microwaved for several minutes until it was cooked but not total mush.
+Stove-top or microwave makes no difference to me… I covered and microwaved for several minutes (about 6) until it was cooked but not total mush.

-When hot, use a potato masher to break down the cauliflower.
+When hot, use a potato masher or pastry cutter to break down the cauliflower.
 Cauliflower releases a fair amount of liquid while it cooks, so try to drain off what you can.
 Then add the seasonings and combine.
 Add the eggs last and either continue using the masher to combine or grab a spatula… whatever works for you.

 Bake the cauliflower for 45 minutes at 350 degrees.
 It needs to be a little overcooked and dried out since it will be soon layered with tomato saucy goodness.